-In this monologue, PETE talks about how annoying his co-worker Andrew is and how he is caught in a world of inner turmoil over it.
+In There He Is, PETE talks about how annoying his co-worker Andrew is and how he is caught in a world of inner turmoil over it.

 PETE: My co-worker is the most annoying guy in the world.
 I wish to God I wasn’t so nice to him when I first started working at my new job.
 I should have wondered why he was so overly nice at the start.
 I thought it was just good manners but it was purely desperation.
 You see, the guy is a douchebag, alright?
 There, I said it.
 All the other co-workers round on him like he’s diseased and now I’m stuck with him and don’t know how to get rid of him.
 I don’t mean to sound mean and I know I probably do but you don’t understand.